Vasanth28897/my_4wheel_bot/README.md

 ----

 * the laser scan moves when the bot start moves to the given goal.
+* the robot is moving backwards when the 2d_nav_goal is set behind the robot.
+It has to rotate and reach the goal by heading forward.
 * maybe add some other cool stuffs over this basic robot.